Umuzi-org/ACN-syllabus/content/projects/semitone-challenge/basic-algorithm/_index.md

 ## Acceptance criteria

 - Make sure you do this in a TDD way, and that code sample from the top needs to run as is.
 - Please just supply a working class.
 The only place you should instantiate your class is inside your unit tests.

-- Please export your class in this manner `module.exports = {JamBuddy:JamBuddy}`.
-This will allow us to add more exports later if we need to.
+- Please export your class in this manner `module.exports = { JamBuddy: JamBuddy }`.
+This will allow you to add more exports later if you need to.